Yemen's Houthi rebels release crew of commercial vessel seized in Red Sea in November 2023

 However, it likely won’t be enough to encourage global firms to reenter the route that’s crucial for cargo and energy shipments moving between Asia and Europe.
 Their attacks have halved traffic through the region, cutting deeply into revenues for Egypt, which runs the Suez Canal linking the Red Sea to the Mediterranean.

-The release of the Galaxy Leader’s crew now may be an effort to curry favor with the U.S., though the ship still remains moored off the Yemeni port city of Hodeida.
+The release of the vessel’s crew now may have been an effort to curry favor with the U.S., though the ship still remains moored off the Yemeni port city of Hodeida.

-“This gesture by the Houthis may be intended as a goodwill measure towards the new Trump administration, potentially aiming to delay their designation as a Foreign Terrorist Organization,” said Yemen expert Mohammed al-Basha of the Basha Report risk advisory firm.
+“This gesture by the Houthis may be intended as a goodwill measure towards the new Trump administration,” said Yemen expert Mohammed al-Basha, of the Basha Report risk advisory firm.

+However, Trump signed an order urging Secretary of State Marco Rubio to reinstate a foreign terrorist organization designation on the Houthis.
+Rubio separately called Saudi Crown Prince Mohammed bin Salman and the foreign minister of the United Arab Emirates, who have led a coalition battling the Houthis since 2015.

+“Under President Trump, it is now the policy of the United States to cooperate with its regional partners to eliminate the Houthis’ capabilities and operations, deprive them of resources, and thereby end their attacks on U.S. personnel and civilians, U.S. partners, and maritime shipping in the Red Sea,” the White House said.

-The Houthis have seized one vessel and sunk two in a campaign that has also killed four sailors.
+The Houthis have sunk two vessels in their campaign that has also killed four sailors.
 Other missiles and drones have either been intercepted by separate U.S.- and European-led coalitions in the Red Sea or failed to reach their targets, which have also included Western military vessels.

 The tempo of Houthi attacks has slowed in recent weeks, particularly involving ships at sea.
 That may be due in part to the U.S. airstrike campaign.
 The U.S. and its partners alone have struck the Houthis over 260 times, according to the International Institute for Strategic Studies.